Koni99/MLinPractice/Documentation.md

 - we used nltk.VADER which is specifically attuned to sentiments expressed in social media
 - our function returns a score between -1 very negative and 1 very positive.
 - our hypothesis is that tweets that are in the outer range either very negative or very positive will be more popular than neutral tweets with scores around 0.
+**HashtagCounter**
+-count number of hashtags
+- we assume that tweets with many hashtags attract more attention than tweets without hashtags.
 ## Dimensionality Reduction

 ## Classification